Alival-IT/Crutch/crutch/src/main/java/sk/alival/crutch/states/README_states.md

 States are based on a map of streams and types.
 Each type that is registered with `registerCustomViewState` or `registerCustomEvent` is stored as a pair of KClass to Stream and can be observed by its type.
 You can register multiple states and events.
+For StatesViewModel, default viewState is automatically registered.
+For States, you have to manually register every state and event, even the default one.

 ### Testing